datahub-project/datahub/docs/quick-ingestion-guides/powerbi/configuration.md

    <img width="70%" alt="Application (client) ID" src="https://raw.githubusercontent.com/datahub-project/static-assets-fork/main/imgs/guides/powerbi/powerbi-client-id-secret.png"/>
 </p>

-4. Create a secret to store Azure AD app secret
+4. Create a secret to store the Azure AD Client Secret

-  This will securely store your  Azure AD app secret
+  This will securely store your client secret"

-   * Enter a name like `POWER_BI_CLIENT_SECRET` - we will use this later to refer to the secret
+   * Enter a name like `POWER_BI_CLIENT_SECRET` - we will use this later to refer to the client secret
-   * Enter the `Azure AD app` secret
+   * Enter the client secret
    * Optionally add a description
    * Click **Create**